joergkeller/arduino-musicbox/README.md

 # Arduino MusicBox

-Arduino control code for a music maker board and a trellis keypad.
+Arduino control code for a music maker board and a trellis keypad with optional nfc reader.

 Hardware parts:
 * Adafruit Feather 32u4 Basic Proto